Archives du Féminisme

 Archives du Féminisme (Archives of Feminism) is a French non-profit organization established in 2000 whose main objective is to preserve feminist historical sources.
 The associated collection, also named Archives du féminisme, is published by the Rennes University Press and promotes the spread of research and findings concerning women's liberation movements.
+Christine Bard is the president.

 Activity

 The association collects historical documents from various associations, holds colloquia and study days, and produces publications.
 It provides online resources, including articles and reports, bibliographies, historical sources, exhibitions (in partnership with MUSEA) as well as a "Guide of sources", a database of sources pertaining to French feminist history.

 Partnerships

 The Centre des archives du féminisme (CAF) in co-operation with the Bibliothèque Marguerite Durand welcomes funds collected by the Archives du Féminisme association.
 Established in 2000, the CAF is integrated, as a specialised fund, into the University of Angers library.
 It comprises private archive funds covering the period from the 19th to the 21st century.